FBI director blames Iran for 'despicable' attempted cyberattack on Boston Children's Hospital - KESQ

 “We’ve seen the Russian government taking specific preparatory steps towards potential destructive [cyber]attacks, both here and abroad,” he added.

 Such a “destructive” hack — in which data or systems are destroyed — hasn’t been reported in the US since Russia’s invasion of Ukraine.
-But suspected Russian hackers have conducted a slew of destructive hacks in Ukraine, and US officials are warning business to let their guard down.
+But suspected Russian hackers have conducted a slew of destructive hacks in Ukraine, and US officials are warning businesses to not let their guard down.

 The same network access gained by Russian operatives to collect intelligence could be used for a destructive hack, Wray warned.
 “That’s why, when it comes to Russia today, we’re focused on acting as early — as far ‘left of boom,’ as they say — as we can.”